Denma: Plot

-Denma is a space opera that centered around an intergalactic courier delivery service called Silverquick.
+Denma is a space opera centered around the intergalactic courier delivery service Silverquick.

-Silverquick is an intergalactic courier services that hires "Quanx" with special abilities as delivery men.
+Silverquick is an intergalactic courier service that hires "Quanx" with special abilities as delivery men.
 Dike, or "the Merciless Death of Planet Urano" contracts to Silverquick, subsequently and becomes trapped inside a body of a small child named Denma.
 He takes off on a journey of making interstellar deliveries and reclaiming his body in hope.

 In Chapter 1, there're individual episodes to watch and intervene in various people's stories, and the stories of individual characters who're tied up by Silverquick, the vicious company.
 Furthermore, in Chapter 2, the story continued to expand with the Church of Madonna, which is the religion behind the Silverquick, and various multi-cosmic concepts that are the root of this church, and the veiled enmity between the nobles.
 And in South Korea, the Chapter 3 is going on.